 Emptying a chicken’s crop is a two person job, you will need to turn the bird upside down to empty the crop through the beak.

-First, pour either Liquid Paraffin, warm water or a couple of teaspoons of Olive Oil down the throat and massage the crop for 5 minutes.
-Whilst holding the bird firmly, turn the bird upside down and massage the contents out through the beak for a short while - the bird needs a rest to breathe!
-10 seconds or so and no longer at a time, before turning the bird back up the right way.
-If you are not confident in doing this, you should of course take the bird to a poultry vet.
+First, pour either Liquid Paraffin, or warm water with a couple of teaspoons of Olive Oil down the throat and massage the crop for 5 minutes.
+Whilst holding the bird firmly, turn the bird upside down and massage the contents out through the beak for a short while 5 seconds is usually long enough – before turning the bird back up the right way to breathe.